 She graduated from Youngwood High School and studied at Boyd's Business College in Pittsburgh.
 As a young woman, she was employed at the Walworth Company in Greensburg where she met her future husband.

-On May 11, 1932, in Greensburg, Westmoreland County, she wed David James Lloyd Sr. (Oct.
+On May 11, 1932, in Greensburg, Westmoreland County, the 21-year-old wedded 23-year-old David James Lloyd Sr. (Oct.
 28, 1908-2004), the son of David and Margaret (Vogel) Lloyd of Latrobe, Westmoreland County.
 In reporting on the wedding, the Connellsville Daily Courier said that "only immediate members of the two families were present at the ceremony.
-The bride was becomingly attired in an ensemble of cadet blue and carried a bouquet of ochre roses.'
+The bride was becomingly attired in an ensemble of cadet blue and carried a bouquet of ochre roses'."
 Lou's sister Catherine served as bridesmaid, and David's brother Arthur as bridegroom.

-They resided for many years in Huntingdon, PA and had eight children -- John Riley Lloyd, Margaret Hennessey, David J. Lloyd Jr., J. Alan Lloyd, Sara C. Lloyd, Rebecca A. Cole, Elizabeth J. "Liz" Hinchee and Eleanor J. Lloyd.
+They resided for many years in Huntingdon, PA and had eight children -- John Riley Lloyd, Margaret Hennessey, David J. Lloyd Jr., J. Alan Lloyd, Sara C. Lloyd, Rebecca Ann "Becky" Cole, Elizabeth J. "Liz" Sims Hinchee and Eleanor J. Lloyd.